 The library seeks to ensure an appropriate environment enhanced with rich information to serve beneficiary community for all majors and research according to the university programs.
 The library works on qualifying and training its staff to be able to employ professional methods and modern technology in the processing and delivery of information services for the library users.
-The library established relationships with other university libraries, information and cultural institutions for inter-library loan purposes and sharing different information sources.
 The library offers its services through five departments with specific tasks as follows: Acquisition Department, Circulation Department, Reference Department, Cataloguing and Classification Department, periodicals and e-Library.
-The library is open on all working days from 8.00 am to 8.00 pm.
+The library is open on all working days from 7.30 am to 8.00 pm.

-4.2.
-University Bookstore
+5.2 University Bookstore